ircdocs/modern-irc/_includes/modern-appendix.md

       "<client> <nick> :is using a secure connection"

-Sent as a reply to the [`WHOIS`](#whois-message) command, this numeric shows the client is using a connection to the server, considered to be reasonably safe from eavesdropping by the server (eg. connecting from localhost, using TLS, or Tor).
+Sent as a reply to the [`WHOIS`](#whois-message) command, this numeric shows the client is connecting to the server in a way the server considers reasonably safe from eavesdropping (e.g. connecting from localhost, using TLS, using Tor).

 ### `ERR_STARTTLS (691)`